 No, SEO needs a proper strategy that can take time to build and manage.

-And, to top it off, your organic search results are unlikely to improve for at least a few weeks.
-More likely a month or so.
+And, to top it off, your organic search results are unlikely to improve for at least a month, probably a lot more.

 But where do you even start?
 Do you need to do SEO?

 Well, lucky for you I’ve put together this super handy SEO cheat sheet for business owners like yourself.

 All your SEO efforts are for nothing if you don’t have a good picture of your ideal audience.
 With a good audience avatar (yes this is what it’s called), you can understand how your ideal customer behaves online.